 1. Create strong, unique passwords

-Create a password that is difficult to guess and which contains randomised numbers, characters and symbols.
+Create a password that is difficult to guess and which contains randomized numbers, characters and symbols.
 Having a strong password will make it significantly more difficult for a hacker to crack and break into systems.
 Strong passwords are generally considered to be more than 8 characters in length and a mixture of letters numbers and symbols.
 They contain letters in both uppercase and lowercase.
 You should avoid using family names, pets or information that is easily linked to you.

 2. Avoid bunching numbers and symbols

-Spread numbers and symbols throughout the password instead of bunching them together as this can make it easier for the password to be hacked.
+Spread numbers and symbols throughout the password instead of bunching them together, as this can make it easier for the password to be hacked.

 3. Use Two-Factor Authentication